National Fallen Firefighters Memorial

-National Fallen Firefighters Memorial since 1990 is officially designated by the United States Congress as the National Memorial to career and volunteer fallen firefighters.
+The National Fallen Firefighters Memorial is a memorial to career and volunteer firefighters who died in the line of duty.
 Located in Emmitsburg, Maryland, it was conceived as a tribute to American fire service.
-The memorial was constructed in 1981 on the campus of the National Fire Academy.
-Plaques listing the names of firefighters encircle the plaza from the same year.
-When a firefighter dies on duty, local fire officials notify the United States Fire Administration and a notice is immediately posted on the Memorial grounds.
-The flags over the Memorial are flown at half-staff in honor of the fallen firefighter.
+The memorial was constructed in 1981 on the campus of the National Fire Academy, and was designated a National Memorial by the United States Congress in 1990.
+Plaques listing the names of firefighters encircle the plaza.
+When a firefighter dies on duty, local fire officials notify the United States Fire Administration and a notice is immediately posted on the memorial grounds.
+The flags over the memorial are flown at half-staff in honor of the fallen firefighter.
 If some criteria are met, the fallen firefighter is honored at the annual memorial service.
-The Memorial is open to the public throughout the year.
+The memorial is open to the public throughout the year.

 On October 16, 2001, President George W. Bush approved legislation requiring the United States flag to be lowered to half-staff on all federal buildings to memorialize fallen firefighters.
 Public Law 107-51 requires this action to occur annually in conjunction with observance of the National Fallen Firefighters Memorial Service.
-The date of the National Fallen Firefighters Memorial Service is traditionally the first Sunday in October.
+The dates of the National Fallen Firefighters Memorial Weekend is now the first weekend in May as of 2023.
 A candlelight vigil service is held the night before the National Fallen Firefighters Memorial Service.
 Both services are held at the National Fallen Firefighters Memorial.
-These services memorialize Fallen Firefighters from around the nation.
-In 2020, due to the Coronavirus (COVID-19) pandemic, the Foundation held a virtual ceremony to remember Fallen firefighters.
+These services memorialize fallen firefighters from around the nation.